Jesse205/F-OH-PWA/README.md

 > [!TIP]\
 > ~~F-OH PWA is temporarily unavailable because the server does not have SSL and has cross-domain issues ([No security context to meet the minimum requirements to be a PWA][PWASecureContextRequirement]), please use F-OH Tauri or F-OH Lite (Web).~~ If you want to use use the PWA, use the development version deployed on Netlify.

+> [!NOTE]\
+> This PWA application will not be able to enter the new page after update, some functions may be abnormal, please refresh before use it.

 ### PWA Installation

 A **progressive web app** (PWA) is an app that's built using web platform technologies, but that provides a user experience like that of a platform-specific app.
 (From [MDN](https://developer.mozilla.org/zh-CN/docs/Web/Progressive_web_apps))